Marijuana Withdrawal Symptoms

 Some psychological symptoms may persist for up to five weeks after quitting marijuana.

-For many, insomnia and sleep disturbances are the hardest symptoms within the first few days after quitting marijuana, often causing relapse.
-They may persist for 30 to 45 days.
+For many, insomnia and sleep disturbances are the most challenging symptoms within the first few days after quitting marijuana, often causing relapse.
+These symptoms may persist for 30 to 45 days.

 Post-Acute Withdrawal Syndrome for Marijuana